Let me be clear – I’m in favor of living the “diva life” and I’m not apologetic about that.

 So a few years back (after a spectacularly stressful holiday season that was totally self-inflicted), I started making changes.
 I wanted to be happier and calmer.
 I wanted to be exuberant and daring.
 I wanted to have a clean house and feel fulfilled at my work.
 (See what I mean about dropping balls?)
 I read lifestyle books and collected Pinterest boards.
 I read about how “French women don’t get fat” and learned how to have an “at home spa day.”
 I journaled.
 I made vision boards.
 I tried yoga.
 I got off the couch and ran 5K races.
 Slowly, through trial and (mostly) error, I found what worked for me and I think I can help you, as well.

 Keep in mind, I live in a small town (under 30,000 people) and I’m on a budget that is sometimes quite tight.
 I don’t have season tickets to the Metropolitan Opera.
 I drive an car that was manufactured in the previous decade.
 I scrimp, I haggle, I shop at consignment and thrift stores.
-I’m approaching the half-century mark.
+I’ve reached the half-century mark.
 I am occasionally deeply silly.
 I’m involved in causes that matter to me on a bone-deep level.
 And I’m happier than I’ve been since childhood.

 This is what “diva training” has done for me and what I think it can do for you.
 If you agree with the Stillwater sect that “life is meant to be enjoyed, not saddled with,” this is the place for you.